greven-group-umn-physics/mpms-transport-app/README.md

 6. When you want to stop, press `Ctrl + C` in the python script window.

 ## Development notes
 This is setup in a (Windows?
 Python?) `virtualenv`.
-To enter the `virtualenv` in a shell (on the MPMS control computer), open a Command Prompt (Powershell doesn't work?) and type `workon QdPyInterface`.
+To enter the `virtualenv` in a shell (on the MPMS control computer), open a Command Prompt and type `workon QdPyInterface`.
+Note that `workon` is a `cmd` batch file.
+To use it in PowerShell, try some of the work-arounds [here](https://stackoverflow.com/questions/38944525/workon-command-doesnt-work-in-windows-powershell-to-activate-virtualenv).